benkoshy/pagy/docs/api/javascript.md

 !!!

 !!!warning Window Resizing
-If the window size changes, `pagy_*nav_js` elements are re-rendered (when the container width changes), however if the container width changes in any a way that does not involve a window resize, then you should re-render the pagy element explicitly: e.g.:
+* If window size changes, `pagy_*nav_js` elements are automatically re-rendered.
+* But, if the container width changes *without* a window resize, you need to explicitly re-render:

 ```js
 document.getElementById('my-pagy-nav-js').render();